 Sink & Vanity Upgrade: $151

 In my first and undoubtedly most horrible experience experimenting with plumbing, I pulled the old vanity, sink, and faucet out of this bathroom and took it straight to the curb!
-In its place, I installed a space saving sink and vanity from Lowes, at $119 (I liked it SO much and thought it was such a great value that I went back and bought a second vanity for the other downstairs bathroom!)
+In its place, I installed a space-saving sink and vanity from Lowes, at $119 (which I liked SO much that I went back and bought a second vanity for the other downstairs bathroom!)
 I say “installed”, but actually, I got to the 99% installed point and became hopelessly stuck, with a broken pipe, and had to go without water for nearly a full day until a plumber could arrive to rescue me!

-Lowes no longer carries this model of bathroom vanity, but Amazon offers a similarly compact and stylish vanity + sink basin for $170 or this model that looks just like mine but runs around $500.
+Lowes no longer carries this model of bathroom vanity, but Amazon offers a similarly compact and stylish vanity + sink basin that looks just like mine.

 I primed with Zinzer Oil Based Primer, then used Benjamin Moore “Wind’s Breath” on the paneling, Benjamin Moore “White Dove” for the trim, and Benjamin Moore “Camouflage” on top.

-I removed the door from the tall built-in cabinet, primed and painted it inside and out, to convert it from an 1980’s era honey-oak eyesore into clean and modern open shelving- used to feature a collection of vintage washroom/first aid products.
+I removed the door from the tall built-in cabinet, primed and painted it inside and out.
+This completed the transformation from 1980’s era honey-oak eyesore into clean and modern open shelving- used to store washroom and first aid products decanted into vintage containers and packaging.

-Upgraded outlet covers alway feels like a cheap investment for something that makes a big impact on the room.
+Upgraded outlet covers always feel like a small investment for something that makes a big impact on the room:

 I ditched the standard fare all-look-a-like towel and toilet paper holders for an industrial style towel rack I found second hand and a horse bit turned toilet paper holder.

-I’m certain this tutorial would work equally well for adding shiplap over tile- just be sure to use crack filler to fill any spaces between tile (where grout sits) that might show up in the gaps between pieces of shiplap.
+I’m certain this tutorial would work equally well for adding shiplap over tile- just be sure to use a flexible caulk filler to seal any gaps between pieces of shiplap, to prevent moisture from getting trapped behind the panels.